smok-serwis/tempsdb/docs/index.rst

 When mmap fails due to memory issues, this falls back to slower fwrite()/fread() implementation.
 You can also manually select the descriptor-based implementation if you want to.

+.. versionadded:: 0.5

+Experimental support for gzipping time series is added.
+Note that reading from gzipped files is for now slow, as every seek requires reading the file from the beginning.

+Warnings will be issued while using gzipped series to remind you of this fact.

 Indices and tables
 ==================